Maryland Addiction Consultation Service

 - Assisting in the identification of addiction and behavioral health resources that meet the needs of the patients in your community

-Upcoming MACS Trainings:
+Upcoming MACS Training

-Presented by MACS Consultant, Michael Fingerhood, MD
+Presented by MACS Consultant, Dr. Yngvild Olsen

 12:00 - 1:00 pm

-Presented by MACS Consultant, Christopher Welsh, MD
+Presenter: Christopher Welsh, MD

 Date: August 13, 2019

 New program helps doctors treat people with substance use disorders

 As a part of Talbot Goes Purple, Easton's local newspaper, Star Democrat, interviewed MACS Consultant, Dr. Eric Weintraub, about Medication-Assisted Treatment and services provided by MACS.

 Using Telemedicine to Treat Opioid Use Disorder in Rural Areas

 This JAMA Medical News story discusses the use of telemedicine to treat opioid use disorder in rural areas and features MACS Consultant, Dr. Eric Weintraub.